-Excess weight may be the most common cause of vasculitis, and actually the term should be replaced with excess fat tissue in the body.
-Probably, obesity is one of the terminal endpoints of the metabolic syndrome, since after development of obesity, nonpharmaceutical approaches provide little benefit either to reverse obesity or to prevent its endpoints.
-Excess fat tissue leads to a chronic and low-grade inflammation on vascular endothelium, and risk of death from all causes including cardiovascular diseases and cancers increases parallel to the range of excess fat tissue (19).
-The low-grade chronic inflammation may also cause genetic changes on the endothelial cells, and the systemic atherosclerosis may even decrease the clearance of malignant cells by the natural killers (20).
+Excess fat tissue may be the most significant cause of vasculitis in human body.
+DM may actually be one of the atherosclerotic endpoints in human being.
+Although all of the atherosclerotic endpoints are frequent in the SCD, we have not detected any case of DM, probably due to the significantly lower mean body mass indexes (BMI) (10).
+The mean body weights and BMI were 57.8 vs 71.6 kg and 20.7 vs 24.9 kg/m2 in the SCD and control cases, respectively with the mean age of 28.6 years (p= 0.000 for both) (10).
+Additionally, the heaviest patient was 83 kg in weight in the SCD whereas 111 kg in the control groups (p= 0.000) (10).
+Interestingly, the mean body heights were similar in both groups (166.1 vs 168.5 cm, respectively, p>0.05) which may powerfully indicate that body height is determined, genetically (10).
+Similarly, just 20% of elderly have DM, but 55% of patients with DM are obese.
+So excess fat tissue may be much more significant than smoking, alcohol, or other chronic inflammatory or infectious processes for systemic atherosclerosis.
+Excess fat tissue leads to a chronic and low-grade inflammation on vascular endothelium, and risk of death from all causes increases parallel to the range of excess fat tissue (19).
+The low-grade chronic inflammation may also cause genetic changes on the endothelial cells, and the systemic atherosclerosis may even decrease the clearance of malignant cells by the natural killers terminating with the cancers (20).
 The chronic inflammatory process is characterized by lipid-induced injury, invasion of macrophages, proliferation of smooth muscle cells, endothelial dysfunction, and increased atherogenicity (21, 22).
-Excess fat tissue is considered as a strong factor for controlling of C-reactive protein (CRP) concentration in serum, since excess fat tissue produces biologically active leptin, tumor necrosis factor-alpha, plasminogen activator inhibitor-1, and adiponectin-like cytokines (23, 24).
-On the other hand, individuals with excess fat tissue will also have an increased cardiac output.
-The prolonged increase in blood volume may aggravate myocardial hypertrophy and decrease cardiac compliance further.
-Beside the systemic atherosclerosis and HT, fasting plasma glucose (FPG) and serum cholesterol increased and high density lipoproteins (HDL) decreased parallel to the increased body mass index (BMI) (25).
-Similarly, CHD and stroke increased parallel to the increased BMI (26).
+Excess fat tissue is considered as a strong factor for controlling of C-reactive protein (CRP) because the fat tissue produces biologically active leptin, tumor necrosis factor-alpha, plasminogen activator inhibitor-1, and adiponectin-like cytokines (23, 24).
+On the other hand, excess fat tissue will also aggravate myocardial hypertrophy and decrease cardiac compliance further.
+Fasting plasma glucose (FPG) and serum cholesterol increased and high density lipoproteins (HDL) decreased parallel to the increased BMI (25).
+Similarly, the prevalences of CHD and stroke increased parallel to the increased BMI (26).
 Eventually, the risk of death from all causes increased parallel to the severity of excess fat tissue in all age groups, and the cases with underweight may even have lower biological ages and longer survival (27).
 Similarly, calorie restriction prolongs survival and retards age-related chronic illnesses in human being (28).